keigo-enomoto/FiberSuspension/README.md

 I have'nt make sure this works on Windows.
 On Linux or Mac, maybe work.

+If you want to contact me, plz send e-mail to keno.rheo2525[at]gmail.com

 ## What is needed

 - gcc (if you want use OpenMP)